RooTender/Javascript-Projects/README.md

-# Javascript-Projects
+# Javascript Projects
-Vanilla js projects
+Just a simple projects for training programming in vanilla JS